menghaoyoung/USMNet/README.md

 <img width="633" height="366" alt="图片1" src="https://github.com/user-attachments/assets/2f551b03-59b7-4158-987a-2bfd05cf8d81" />
 </p>

 A general structure-guided model to predict ionic conductivity of lithium-containing inorganic compounds.

-You can generate new lithium inorganic materials and predict their properties using a simplified version of StruMM-Net at `http://121.4.77.184/`
+You can generate new lithium inorganic materials and predict their properties using a simplified version of USMNet at `http://121.4.77.184/`

+# About USMNet
+USMNet is developed for solid-state electrolytes to predict ionic conductivity.
+USMNet aims to preserve model simplicity while maintaining its performance to cope with scarce data.
+Dimensionality alignment, cross-modal fusion, and the prediction head are sequentially performed.
+Leveraging self-attention mechanism, the transformer module employs multi-head attention to compute cross-modal correlations across subspaces and extract implicit interactive information, eventually achieving weighted fusion and precise alignment of cross-modal data.
-To use the full version of StruMM-Net, follow the steps below：
+To use the full version of USMNet, follow the steps below：

 # Installation
 ```python